inasafe/inasafe/docs/source/developer-docs/platform_windows.rst

 .........................

-The documentation can be viewed from withing QGIS by clicking the :guilabel:`help` button on the Risk in a Box dock panel, or you can view it in your browser by opening a url similar to this one::
+The documentation can be viewed from withing QGIS by clicking the :guilabel:`help` button on the |project_name| dock panel, or you can view it in your browser by opening a url similar to this one::

    file:///C:/Users/Tim%20Sutton/.qgis/python/plugins/risk_in_a_box/docs/_build/html/index.html